-Norman Godfrey.
+We deeply regret the passing of Norman Godfrey.
 He devoted himself unselfishly and unstintingly to our efforts in behalf of the Jewish community.
-His accomplishments in Portland will serve as a perpetual symbol of his untiring efforts and devotion to the Jewish Center movement.
+His accomplishments in Portland will tiring efforts and devotion to the Jewish Center movement.

 PHILIP M. KLUTZNICK, Chairman.